Is A Homemade Weed Killer A Better Choice Than Roundup?

 #3 – Use salt sparingly.
 Salt alone can be a good way to kill off weeds, but you should use it very sparingly.
 It can damage paving, and it also damages the soil.

 #4 – Make homemade weedkiller herbicides.
-You can use pure vinegar to kill weeds, or you can make up one of a variety of specialized vinegar weed-killing concoctions.
+You can use pure vinegar to kill weeds or make up one of a variety of specialized vinegar weed-killing concoctions.

 You’ll need: